Covid-19 Coronavirus: PM 'gutted' by Bauer Media closure; Unveils leave scheme for essential workers, launches Covid-19 WhatsApp group

 New WhatsApp Covid-19 channel

-A Government WhatsApp channel has been launched to help make information more easily accessible and shareable in the fight against COVID-19.
+A Government WhatsApp channel has been launched to help make information more easily accessible and shareable in the fight against Covid-19.

 Function includes: